jessems/jessems.com/src/posts/2023-04-08-custom-next-components-check-list/index.md

 title: "Custom Next Components: Check List"
 description: ""
 tags: "ServiceNow, Next Experience"
-published: false
+published: true
 category: "Technical"
 ---

+This is a tutorial for building a checklist component using ServiceNow's Next Experience UI framework.

+The code for the checklist comes from ServiceNow themselves.
+They have an [official tutorial](https://developer.servicenow.com/dev.do#!/reference/next-experience/utah/ui-framework/examples/checklist) of sorts for this component, but I found it to be a bit skimpy on the details.
+I'm writing this tutorial to fill in the gaps and to help me understand the component better.

+When you've completed the tutorial you'll end up with (essentially) the same code as ServiceNow has in [their respository](https://github.com/ServiceNowDevProgram/now-experience-component-examples/tree/quebec).
+Perhaps with some minor changes to make sure it works.

+## Before we begin

+This tutorial assumes you have your local development set up for Next Experience custom component development.
+You can read my guide on how to set up your local environment for next custom component development [here](https://jessems.com/setting-up-local-environment-now-experience-custom-component-development).

+## Setup

-1. Switch to Node 14 using nvm `nvm use 14`
+1. Make sure you have `nvm` installed and switch to Node 14 using nvm `nvm use 14`

-2. Set up your project with `snc ui-component project --name @jessems/check-list --description 'A check list'`.
+2. Set up your project with `snc ui-component project --name @<your-username>/check-list --description 'A check list'`.
 When I did this after not having developed for a while, I got the the `keytar.node` error, for which I've written a post [here](cannot-find-module-keytar-node).
 What works for me is uninstalling the `ui-component` snc extension (`snc extension remove --name ui-component`) and reinstalling it again (`snc extension add --name ui-component`).

 3. Run `npm install`

 4. Run `snc ui-component develop` to run the instance locally

-## Structuring our project

-Let's follow ServiceNow's [instructions](https://developer.servicenow.com/dev.do#!/reference/next-experience/tokyo/ui-framework/best-practices/project-organization) on structuring our project.

-## Developing the check list item component
+## Step 1: The label and delete button

 We want to start off by building a check list item component.
 The overall check list will consist of a list of check list items.
 Each check list item will have a toggle, a label and a delete button.